nrinaudo/nrinaudo.github.com/src/hakyll/posts/2014-08-21-purely-functional-sets.markdown

     | a > v = Node v l (insert r a)
     | otherwise = s
 ```

+In order for this to compile, we'll need a mess of compiler flags: `TypeFamilies`, `MultiParamTypeClasses` and
+`FlexibleInstances`.

 There really isn't anything special to say about this code, aside from noting how clear it is.
 Provided you can read
 Haskell, this could almost be the specifications for our binary search tree algorithms.